Be the change that you wish to see in the world ~ Mahatma Gandhi

 The Promise is a deeply moving and gloriously illustrated book that does not shy away from scenes of despair, nor does it suffer from a failure of the imagination, like so many other stories with an environmental message.
 On the contrary, Davies and Carlin envision a brighter, more communal, and nature-abundant future, in the actionable now.

 Nicola Davies is a zoologist and an award winning author of many nature-centric books for children.
-It is very clear that she is a woman who profoundly understands the necessity and the beauty of a walk in the woods.
+Clearly, she is a woman who has taken a walk or two in the woods.
+A woman, in other words, after my own heart.

 The Promise is Laura Carlin’s first picture book, which is rather astounding.
 A graduate of the Royal College of Art in London, Ms Carlin has recently illustrated The Iron Man by Ted Hughes.